hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

--  The TurboVNC client can be downloaded by following the Download link on the `TurboVNC`_ web site (which at the moment of writing this documentation takes you to a sourceforge `TurboVNC download page`_).
+-  The TurboVNC client can be downloaded by following the Download link on the `TurboVNC`_ web site (which at the moment of writing this documentation takes you to a Sourceforge `TurboVNC download page`_).
    Binaries are available for both 32-bit and 64-bit windows systems.
    This client is made by the same people as the server we use so in